-- A dependent’s medical and dental expenses can be deducted if the total exceeds 7.5% of the tax filer’s adjusted gross income.
+A dependent’s medical and dental expenses can be deducted if the total exceeds 7.5% of the tax filer’s adjusted gross income.
 Therefore, if a multiple support declaration is being used, to achieve the greatest tax benefit to the family unit on the whole, it makes sense for the family member with the lowest adjusted gross income to claim the individual in need of care as their dependent.
-Read more on tax deductions of elderly dependents' medical expenses
+Read more.

-- Also known as the Child and Dependent Care Credit; this is a tax credit for expenses a family incurs paying for the home care or adult day care of a dependent so that they are able to work.
-Read more about the elderly dependent tax credit
+Also known as the Child and Dependent Care Credit; this is a tax credit for expenses a family incurs paying for the home care or adult day care of a dependent so that they are able to work.
+Read more.

-- Many states have their own version of the Federal Child and Dependent Care Credit and most simply allow tax filers to deduct a percentage of their federal tax credit from their state tax returns.
+In 2013, 28 states have their own version of the Federal Child and Dependent Care Credit and most simply allow tax filers to deduct a percentage of their federal tax credit from their state tax returns.
 For example, if your Federal credit is $500 and your state’s rate is 50%, you can deduct an additional $250 from your state return.
-Read more about which states have elderly dependent tax credits
+Read more and find out which states offer this credit here.

 Persons 65 and older (or younger if disabled) are eligible for this tax credit provided their income is below the required thresholds.
 For an individual the adjusted gross income limit is approximately $17,500 or $25,000 if they are married.
-The maximum amount for this credit in 2012 is $1,125.
-Read more about the Elderly and Disabled Tax Credit
+The maximum amount for this credit in 2013 is $1,125.
+Read more.